alumet-dev/alumet/CONTRIBUTING.md

 3. Create a new git branch to work on.
 4. On this branch, implement the fix or feature that you'd like Alumet to have.
 5. Document new functions and types.
 Write [unit tests](https://doc.rust-lang.org/rust-by-example/testing/unit_testing.html) and/or integration tests.
 Run the tests with `cargo test`.
-6. Format your code by running `cargo fmt` in the projet directory.
+6. Format your code by running `cargo fmt` in the project directory.
 We provide a `.rustfmt.toml` that will be automatically used by the formatting tool.
 7. When you are ready, submit your work by opening a [Pull Request (PR)](https://github.com/alumet-dev/alumet/pulls).

 If your goal is to optimize somethings, please run benchmarks and provide [flame graphs](https://github.com/killercup/cargo-flamegraph) or other metrics to show your improvements.
 For micro-benchmarks, we recommend the tool [Criterion](https://bheisler.github.io/criterion.rs/book/index.html).